 Smokey Maple Pepper Glaze for Ham

 This glaze for baked ham has a robust, tart taste to it that makes a welcome change from the usual overly sweet, unhealthy, sugar-laden glazes that are put on hams.
 Its slight tartness really compliments the saltiness of the ham.
 As an added bonus, it doesn't have the boatload of calories that the sugary glazes have -- this glaze has only 93 calories in the whole recipe.
-Lean ham is actually a very sensible eating choice, so why have a syrupy glaze ruin that?
-This recipe makes enough glaze for a 4 to 5 kg (10 to 12 pound) ham; double as needed.
+This recipe makes enough 6 tablespoons, enough glaze for a 4 to 5 kg (10 to 12 pound) ham; double as needed.

 - Mix everything from the pepper down to and including the corn starch.

 - Zap in microwave for about one minute for it to thicken a bit.